Procurement Planning Transformation at Acea

 Achieving perfect synergy between HQ and subsidiaries

 The Acea Group, an Italian leader of the integrated energy sector and a key player in the power distribution, energy, and environment sector, required a solution for improving its purchasing, planning, and control.
 The solution must be capable of aiding Acea Group’s HQ to interact with the various teams responsible for purchasing at each of the group's operating companies.
-Acea chose the Board’s Decision-Making Platform to design and implement a procurement strategy that would increase internal efficiency in processing purchasing requests, while also providing greater bargaining power and reputational advantage in relations with suppliers.
+Acea chose the Board Decision-Making Platform to design and implement a procurement strategy that would increase internal efficiency in processing purchasing requests, while also providing greater bargaining power and reputational advantage in supplier relations.

 - Industry: Energy & Utilities

 - Employees: 7,650

 The Acea Group is an integrated multiutility company that manages and develops networks and services in the water, energy, environment, and energy infrastructure sectors.
 Acea is a public company – the public sector has a significant influence on its operations in industrial and commercial nature – operating in special sectors such as natural gas, thermal energy, electricity, water, transport, ports, airports, and postal services.

 Acea Group is the top Italian operator in the water sector, with around nine million inhabitants served in central and southern Italy, and a vital player in Italy’s energy sector, with approximately 7.1 TWh of electricity sold to 1.4 million customers.
 Acea is also a leading Italian waste-processing operator.

 Acea's business vision is built on sustainability.
 Sustainable development is a key structural element that steers the group's business decisions and operating management.

 Acea has chosen to centralize the purchasing process at the parent company.
 This process is overseen by the purchasing function, responsible for sourcing suppliers (from a pool of around 1,600 active businesses) and leading negotiation phases that lead to contracts being drawn-up and finalized.